 Elana Redfield is a Staff Attorney with the Sylvia Rivera Law Project, and the Director of SRLP’s Survival and Self Determination Project.
 Elana received her Bachelor’s degree from New York University in 2003, and her J.D. from the City University School of Law in 2009 with a clinical focus on immigration law.
 A longtime advocate for grassroots organizing strategies and community leadership in legal work, Elana co-authored “The Role of Lawyers In Trans Liberation: Building a Transformative Movement For Social Change” with Pooja Gehi and Gabriel Arkles.
 In her role as staff attorney, Elana assists hundreds of community members each year in name change proceedings, government identification issues, health care challenges and immigration proceedings.
 Elana is also one of SRLP’s primary trainers, having trained over 500 service providers in transgender awareness, criminal justice, disability justice, and immigration issues.
 In her free time, Elana is an avid surfer and performs in a country & western band.

 Alisha Williams is a Staff Attorney with the Sylvia Rivera Law Project, and the Director of SRLP’s Prisoner Justice Project.
 Alisha is a former SRLP legal intern and long time Collective Member.
-After graduating from Cardozo Law School, Alisha moved to Philadelphia where she remained committed to performing prisoner justice work and community organizing.
-She hopes to continue to be an essential member of the Philly Books Through Bars Collective even after her return to NYC.
-As a passionate legal advocate for low-income and transgender communities, Alisha is very excited to join SRLP’s staff!
+She is thankful for both of those opportunities, as they made her the snarky radical queer she is today.
+After graduating from Cardozo Law School, Alisha moved to Philadelphia where she remained committed to performing prisoner justice work and community organizing before returning to NYC to join the SRLP staff.